 No Reentry Permit Required for Some Residents

-Certain permanent residents can reenter the U.S. with only their permanent resident card, even after an absence of more than one year.
-Included in this group are civilian employees of U.S. Government agencies returning from assignments abroad on official orders and a spouse or child of a civilian employee of the U.S. Government or a spouse or child of a member of the U.S. Armed Forces as described in 8 CFR 211.1(a)(6).
+Certain permanent residents can reenter the United States with only their permanent resident card, even after an absence of more than one year.
+Included in this group are civilian employees of U.S. government agencies returning from assignments abroad on official orders and a spouse or child of a civilian employee of the U.S. government or a spouse or child of a member of the U.S. armed forces as described in 8 CFR 211.1(a)(6).

-Without a reentry permit, it is likely that a permanent resident will encounter stiff questioning from a CBP officer when attempting to reenter the United States.
-In some cases, CBP may also consider taking action to have the permanent resident’s status revoked.
-At the very least, a permanent resident will undergo a time-consuming hassle that could translate into an expensive attorney bill.
-All of this can be prevented by applying for a reentry permit before traveling abroad.
+Without a reentry permit, it is likely that a permanent resident will encounter stiff questioning from the CBP officer when attempting to reenter the United States.
+If unsatisfied, the CBP officer may refer you to an immigration court for removal proceedings.
+At the very least, a permanent resident will undergo a time-consuming hassle that could translate into an expensive fee or attorney bill.
+All of this can generally be prevented by obtaining a reentry permit for permanent residents before traveling abroad.

-To apply for a reentry permit, applicants should file Form I-131, Application for Travel Document.
-There is a filing fee of $360 and an additional $85 biometrics fee will be required for applicants ages 14-79.
+To apply for a reentry permit, permanent residents should file Form I-131, Application for Travel Document.
+There is a filing fee of $575, and USCIS will require an additional $85 biometrics fee for applicants ages 14 to 79.

-The applicant must be physically located in the U.S. at the time the reentry permit is filed.
-(For the purposes of filing Form I-131, the United States includes all 50 states, Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico and the Virgin Islands.)
-The applicant must also be present in the U.S. for the biometrics appointment, and the reentry permit can only be mailed to a U.S. mailing address.
+The applicant must be physically located in the U.S. at the time the application is filed.
+(For the purposes of filing Form I-131, the United States includes all 50 states, the District of Columbia, and all territories.)
+The applicant must also be present in the U.S. for the biometrics appointment, and USCIS will only mail the the reentry permit a U.S. mailing address.

-Reentry permits are generally valid for two years from the date on which the reentry permit is issued.
-However, pursuant to 8 CFR 223.2(c)(2), a permanent resident who, since becoming an lawful permanent resident or during the past five (5) years, whichever is less, has been outside of the U.S. for more than four (4) years in the aggregate, will be issued a reentry permit with validity of only one (1) year from the date of issuance.
+Reentry permits for permanent residents are generally valid for two years from the date on which USCIS issues the permit.
+However, pursuant to 8 CFR 223.2(c)(2), a permanent resident who, since becoming an lawful permanent resident or during the past five (5) years, whichever is less, has been outside of the U.S. for more than four (4) years in the aggregate, will be issued a permit with validity of only one (1) year from the date of issuance.

-Exceptions are made for certain permanent residents employed by public international organization of which the United States is a member or is a professional athlete.
-In these cases, the reentry permit can be issued for two years despite extended periods of absence from the U.S.
+USCIS makes exceptions for certain permanent residents employed by a public international organization of which the United States is a member or is a professional athlete.
+In these cases, USCIS may issue the reentry permit for two years despite extended periods of absence from the U.S.

 Further, a conditional resident may apply for and be issued a reentry permit, just like any other lawful permanent resident.
 However, the permit may not be valid beyond the date on which the conditional resident’s status will expire.

-Finally, a reentry permit cannot be extended.
-The permanent resident must apply for a new reentry permit with Form I-131.
+Finally, USCIS will not extend a reentry permit.
+The permanent resident must apply for a new travel document with Form I-131.